 These brown butter oatmeal cookies are perfectly chewy with slightly crisp edges.
 The vanilla, cinnamon, and nutmeg in the dough create a heavenly cozy cookie perfect for fall and winter.

-Brown the butter.
-Start by putting your butter in a small saucepan and melt it on medium heat, stirring or whisking constantly to prevent burning.
-You will know when it is done browning when it starts to smell nutty and the bubbling butter develops a film on top.
-You will start with 170g of butter and by the end of the browning process you should have 140g.
-If you have less than 140g at the end, add milk to the butter until you reach 140g.
+Brown the butter: Melt the butter in a small saucepan over medium heat, stirring or whisking constantly to prevent burning.
+It's done when it smells nutty and the bubbling butter develops a film on top.
+You'll start with 170g and end with about 140g.
+If you have less than 140g, add milk until you reach 140g.

-Allow the butter to cool before mixing it with the brown sugar, cane sugar, vanilla, egg, and egg yolk.
+Allow the butter to cool, then mix it with the brown sugar, granulated sugar, vanilla, egg, and egg yolk.

-Chill for 30 mins to an hour before baking at 350F for best results.*
+Chill 30 minutes to an hour before baking at 350°F for best results.

-Bake for 11-12 mins**.
-Allow them to cool on the pan for 5 mins before moving them to a cooling rack.
+Bake for 11–12 minutes.
+Let the cookies cool on the pan for 5 minutes before moving to a cooling rack.

 Notes